List of natural luge tracks

 Parallel competitions (approximately 300 m), chase races (300 to 600 m) and city races (approximately 400 m) are held on shortened tracks.
 From the 2015–16 season there are trial runs (city event in Moscow, Junior World Cup Seiseralm) and parallel competitions in ski areas (for example in Kühtai / Tyrol and on the Seiseralm / Italy).
 Artificially excessive curves are not permitted: the curve base is to be horizontal.

 More than 50 natural toboggan runs are mainly used in Italy, Austria, and Germany.
 In addition there are runs in Russia, Poland, Romania, Bulgaria, Finland, Sweden, Norway, the Czech Republic, Turkey, Croatia, New Zealand, Slovenia, Ukraine, Slovakia, Switzerland, France, and Liechtenstein as well as Canada and the United States.

 The most well-known natural track in the United States is in Michigan, hosted by the Upper Peninsula Luge Club.
-Canada has tracks in Camrose, Hinton, Grande Prairie, and Calgary in Alberta, as well as a track at the Ontario Luge Club at the Calabogie Peaks resort.
+Canada has tracks in Hinton, Grande Prairie, and Calgary in Alberta, as well as a track at the Ontario Luge Club at the Calabogie Peaks resort.

-The track in Naseby, New Zealand, is the only one in the southern hemisphere.
+The track in Naseby, New Zealand, is the only one in the Southern Hemisphere.

 Below is a list of all natural luge tracks of FIL member countries.